 A consistent factor in post-tornado analyses is that community preparation and planning results in minimized casualties, reduced property damage, and faster economic recovery.
 The university, city of Martin and Weakley County have an emergency reaction plan in place and routinely review it and conduct simulated exercises to test its effectiveness.

 The National Weather Service increasingly relies on strategically located Doppler radars across the country to provide information on developing storms.
 These radars can detect air movement toward or away from the radar providing early detection of increasing rotation aloft within a thunderstorm and can allow life-saving warnings to be issued before a tornado forms.

 The National Weather Service uses information from weather radar, spotters and other sources to issue severe thunderstorm and tornado warnings for areas where severe weather is imminent.
 Severe thunderstorm and tornado warnings are broadcast over local National Oceanic and Atmospheric Administration (NOAA) Weather Radio stations serving the warned areas.
 These warnings are also relayed to local emergency management and public safety officials who can activate local warning systems to alert communities.
 Stay informed about storm and tornado developments by listening to NOAA Weather Radio for the latest tornado watches and warnings.

 It is recommended that each department obtain a weather radio with the capability to operate off of either battery or AC current.
 The university has a campus-wide outdoor emergency warning system.
 However, NOAA weather radio is the best means to receive warnings from the National Weather Service.
 Remember that tornadoes occasionally develop so rapidly that advance warning is limited or not possible.

-Advice and assistance for preparation and planning is available from Environmental Health and Safety Services.
-Contact the Environmental Health and Safety Services at 7602 for further information.
+Advice and assistance for preparation and planning is available from Environmental Health and Safety.
+Contact the Environmental Health and Safety at 7602 or 7583 for further information.